gogomillan/holbertonschool-blockchain/README.md

   installed).

 ## Installation
-When you are in your Linux Shell (CLI): Using git command clone the project from its URL.
+When you are in your Linux Shell (CLI): Using git command to clone the project from its URL.
 Example:
 ```bash
 vagrant@gogomillan$